charlscooper/charlscooper.github.io/README.md

 Alongside these, I also work with clients that I procure myself to deliver software solutions on a freelance level, for example I have developed a fully functional property website for the use of buying/selling houses on.
 You can see this work [here](https://www.thepropertyclick.com/).

+## Seeking Freelance Opportunities

+With my **extensive knowledge in full stack development**, I am well-equipped to handle various aspects of software engineering.
+From front-end technologies like _HTML_, _CSS_, and _JavaScript_ to back-end frameworks like _Node.js_ and databases such as _SQL_ and _MongoDB_, I possess a strong understanding of the entire development process.

+- 🌐 Building responsive web applications.
+- 🖥️ Creating robust APIs.
+- 💪 Delivering high-quality solutions that meet client requirements.

+In addition, I have experience in developing **in-house solutions** for a range of business needs, including:

+- 📅 Bookings and scheduling systems.
+- 💼 Sales and inventory management applications.
+- 📱 Workforce apps for enhanced productivity and efficiency.

+If you have any freelance opportunities where my skills can be of value, please don't hesitate to **contact me**.
+I'm excited to collaborate on new projects, whether it's building customer-facing applications or developing internal tools to streamline operations.
+Let's work together to achieve successful outcomes!

 ## References

 References are available upon request.